AzyrGames/GodotProjectileEngine/README.md

 Godot Bullet Hell Engine is a plugin made for [GodotEngine](https://godotengine.org) that helps create and spawn massive amounts of bullets/projectiles easily and efficiently.

-This Addons is Work In Progress, breaking change.
+This addon is a Work In Progress, breaking changes!

 **GodotBulletHellEngine** Features:
 - Easy to use